beatriz-lafuente/beatriz-lafuente/README.md

 ## Welcome👋

-- 🔭 I’m currently working as a Data Analyst at EDP.
+- 🔭 I’m currently working as a Data Analyst.
 - 🌱 Academic background in Bioinformatics and Data Science.
 - 👯 Looking to collaborate on projects envolving Machine Learning.
 - 🤔 Looking to improve my skills in Cybersecurity.